Is your relationship struggle calling you forth to receive more love

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

-I am a qualified Imago Relationships Facilitator, Contemporary Psychotherapist & fully certfied Coach (ACC, CPCC).
-I choose to call myelf a Relationship Mentor as I draw on all my trainings & use an intuitive, challenging approach to help my clients (men, women & couples) achieve transformational results in a short time frame.
-I encourage all my clients to take full responsibility in their relationships and teach them how to do this in the form of clear, calm & simple communication.
-I also bring archetypes into my sessions in order to help clients step into more empowered versions of themselves.
+I am a qualified Imago Relationships Facilitator, Contemporary Psychotherapist & fully certified Coach (ACC, CPCC) and draw on all these trainings to help my clients (men, women & couples) achieve transformational results in a short time frame.
+I use an intuitive, challenging approach encouraging all my clients to take full responsibility in their relationships and teach them how to do this in the form of clear, calm & simple communication.
+I make full use of the present moment and facilitate clients to step into their full power as much as possible by understanding where, when and how they are giving their power away to their partner so that they can become more empowered and enjoy greater relationship freedom, connection and intimacy.